Percy Creuzot: Philanthropy and other efforts

 Creuzot constantly supported Texas Southern University (TSU).
 Governor of Texas Bill Clements appointed Creuzot to the board of regents.
 He eventually was elected vice chair, and he served for twelve years.
 He also served on the board of directors of Catholic Charities.
 In addition he was a member of restaurant associations at the Houston, Texas, and national levels and he also was a member of the Houston Citizens Review Board.

 In 1986 Mayor of Houston Kathy Whitmire appointed Creuzot to be one of the 16 members of her "Visions for Houston" panel.

 Creuzot had an affiliation with the Greater Houston Visitors & Convention Center, and he was a member of the National Association for the Advancement of Colored People (NAACP).
 He was a member of the Knights of St. Peter Claver and the fraternities Alpha Phi Alpha and Sigma Pi Phi.

 Creuzot gave money to Hampton University, TSU, the NAACP, the United Negro College Fund, University of Houston, and Xavier University.

 Personal life

 He married Sallie Coleman in 1947 and had three children: Percy III, Angele, and John C. Percy III became the owner of the original Frenchy's, and for a period Angele operated a Frenchy's on South Shepherd in Neartown.
-John C. Creuzot became a state district judge; as of 1994 John lived in Third Ward.
+John C. Creuzot became a state district judge; and was later elected the District Attorney of Dallas County, Texas, in 2018.
 Creuzot also had 3 sisters, Alexa Delahoussaye, Hortense Turner, and Martina Cox.
 After his death, he was survived by his sister Martina, wife, and children.

+He was also a life-long Catholic who served on the board of the Catholic Charities of the Archdiocese of Galveston-Houston.